 Using a Digital Audio Workstation will not be a problem.
-And this is all home recording enthusiasts want to hear.
+And this is what all home recording enthusiasts want to hear.

 In terms of sound, a large number of drums make it worth it.
-And all of these kits are inspired by the Yamaha elite range of acoustic drums.
+And all of these drum kits are inspired by the Yamaha elite range of acoustic drums.
 Besides, you can customize them to suit your drumming needs.

 Drums, Pads, Hardware

 The DTX562K is a five-piece drum set with three cymbals, a rack, and a module.
-Each drum can be mounted on the rack why the cymbals come with cymbal stands.
+Each drum can be mounted on the rack while the cymbals come with cymbal stands.
 I discovered there is a bit of limitation to where you can position the pads because the stands are straight.

 The hi-hat settles on the base and is linked to the stand with a clutch.
 What comes come, as a result, is an impressive arrangement and great playability.